Reconstructing the neutron star equation of state from observational data via automatic differentiation

-where the \texttt{TOV-Solver} is a mapping $f: P_{\theta}(\rho) \rightarrow {(M_i, R_i)}$.
-The last two terms ${\delta P_{\theta}}/{\delta \theta}, {\delta (M_i, R_i)}/{\delta P_{\theta}(\rho)}$ can be directly computed with a back-propagation algorithm~\cite{goodfellow:2016deep} within the AD framework for the two coupled DNNs.
-The network is composed of a series of differentiable modules including linear transformations and nonlinear activation functions, with details shown in Fig.~\ref{fig:framework} and explanations in the following sections.
-We efficiently optimize the parameters of the \texttt{EoS Network} to obtain the best fit to the finite and noisy observational $M$-$R$ data from the well-trained \texttt{TOV-Solver}.
+Here, the \texttt{TOV-Solver} is a mapping $f: P_{\theta}(\rho) \rightarrow {(M_i, R_i)}$.
+The last two terms, i.e., the partial derivative ${\partial P_{\theta}}/{\partial \theta}$ and the functional derivative ${\delta (M_i, R_i)}/{\delta P_{\theta}(\rho)}$, can be directly computed via back-propagation algorithm~\cite{goodfellow:2016deep} within the AD framework for the two coupled DNNs.
+The network is composed of a series of differentiable modules including linear transformations and nonlinear activation functions.
+The details are shown in Fig.~\ref{fig:framework} and explanations are given in following sections.
+The parameters of the \texttt{EoS Network} are optimized to obtain the best fit from the well-trained \texttt{TOV-Solver} to the finite and noisy observational $M$-$R$ data.
 We implement the above framework using the Tensorflow~\cite{tensorflow2015-whitepaper} library.

-The \texttt{EoS Network} is structured with density~($\rho$~=~[1,7.4]$\rho_0$) as the input, and the corresponding pressure~($P(\rho)$) as the output.
-The input density is a 1D array of length $N_{\rho}=32$, normalized to a linearly spaced array within the range $(0,1)$.
-The input shape of the network is (height,channels)=$(32,1)$, as shown in Fig.~\ref{fig:framework}, where the height represents the number of discrete density points, and the channel indicates the number of trainable kernels in subsequent layers.
-The 1D convolutional kernel with a non-negative activation function introduces monotonicity in the mapping between density and pressure, because it shares parameters along each density value across the height dimension.
-This ensures thermodynamic stability in the reconstructed EoS.
+The \texttt{EoS Network} is structured with baryon number density~($\rho=[1,7.4]\rho_0$) as the input, and the corresponding pressure~($P(\rho)$) as the output.
+The input density is chosen to be a linearly spaced 1D array of length $N_{\rho}$= 32 on a logarithmic scale, normalized to lie within the range $(0,1)$.
+The input shape of the network is (height,channels)=$(32,1)$ as shown in Fig.~\ref{fig:framework}, with the height representing the number of discrete density points, and the channel indicating the number of trainable kernels in subsequent layers.
+The 1D convolutional kernel with non-negative activation function introduces a monotonicity in the mapping between density and pressure.
+This is due to the shared parameters along each density value across the height dimension.
+This ensures thermodynamic stability for the reconstructed EoS.
 The architecture of the \texttt{EoS Network} is shown in Fig.~\ref{fig:framework}(a), where two hidden layers link the input and output with activation function, ELU.
-The output ($P_{\theta}(\rho)$) from the \texttt{EoS Network} is further transmitted to the well-trained \texttt{TOV-Solver}, which in turn returns a prediction of the $M$-$R$ curve.
+The output ($P_{\theta}(\rho)$) from the \texttt{EoS Network} is further transmitted to the well-trained \texttt{TOV-Solver}, which returns a prediction of the $M$-$R$ pairs.